 All citrus fruits contain a nutrient called d-limonene.
 It’s what gives them their pleasant aroma.

 The peels of lemons and oranges are especially high in d-limonene.
-This little-known nutrient has the ability to dissolve lipid-containing gallstones, and to lower cholesterol naturally.
+This little-known nutrient can dissolve lipid-containing gallstones, and to lower cholesterol naturally.

 Eating oranges, or drinking lemonade with pulp, are good ways to get some of this compound.
 It can also be taken in supplement form.